-Nicolas Le Restaurant is situated at Keong Saik Road a few doors down from Pasta Inc. and Taratata Bistrot
+Nicolas Le Restaurant is situated at Keong Saik Road a few doors down from Pasta Inc. and Taratata Bistrot.

 My husband and I went down there for a set meal lunch.
 The place accepts babies in prams, this was a relief.